datavorous/amine/README.md

 # Focus CLI

 *ALL Website blocker extensions are trash, use this instead*.
+Use **only one website at a time**.
+No tab switching.
-Focus CLI is a command-line tool designed to help you focus during work or study sessions by leveraging the Pomodoro technique.
-It helps you block distractions by locking your screen, preventing specific keys, and setting up timed focus and break intervals.
+Focus CLI is a command-line tool which helps you block distractions by locking your screen, preventing specific keys, and setting up timed focus and break intervals.

 ## Features

 - Pomodoro sessions with customizable focus and break times
-- Focus protection that limits distractions during sessions
+- Focus protection that limits distractions during sessions, and prevents fidgeting with mouse
 - Session stats tracking
-- URL launcher for focus-related websites
+- URL launcher for focus-related website.
+ONLY ONE.

 ## Installation